Immersion Cooling for Bitcoin Miners

 Commercial next steps

-Use this hub to move from immersion education into the relevant D-Central path: home immersion guide, cooling parts, ASIC repair, troubleshooting, hosting, heat-reuse planning, and miner selection.
+Use this hub to move from immersion education into the relevant D-Central path: home immersion guide, compatible ASIC miners, baseline cooling parts, airflow shrouds, ASIC repair, troubleshooting, hosting, heat-reuse planning, and miner selection.
 Keep product decisions tied to the actual miner model, wattage, environment, and support plan.

 Related D-Central resources